asghar4415/dfa-simulator/README.md

 # DFA-simulator

-visit the [project page](https://dfa-simulator-delta.vercel.app/) to see the app in action.
+visit the [dfa-simulator](https://dfa-simulator-delta.vercel.app/) to see the app in action.